lamsoft18/lamsoft18/README.md

 - ⏮ We started Back on 18th May 2021
 - 👩🏻‍💻 Here’s Our Developer Page : https://play.google.com/store/apps/dev?id=7117580312016887072

-     Do check out Our Apps on Google Play Store...
+     Do check out Our Apps on Google Play Store.
+Our apps are now available on Amazon App Store, Samsung Galaxy Store, MiGetApps, Huawei App Gallery.

 - 📫 How to reach us ...
      Email : lamsoft18may@gmail.com